Configuring Additional Settings for a

 Toggle the Enable Agile Multiband

-(AMB) switch to ON to enable
+(AMB) switch on to enable the feature.
+This setting is

 default.